Publication Ethics and Publication Malpractice Statement

 Publication and Submission fee

-The NSC Nursing promotes and disseminates the progress of scientific research in nursing, with the aim of being able to integrate the results of research into the daily activities of nurses, for this reason no fees or charges are required from authors for manuscript processing.
-Authors pay neither submission nor publication fee.
+NSC Nursing promotes and disseminates the progress of scientific research in nursing, with a view to integrating the results of research into the everyday activities of nurses, so no fees or charges are required from authors for processing manuscripts.
+Authors do not pay a submission fee or a publication fee.

 Ethical/legal considerations